 The MSc program draws on a variety of disciplines for theory, concepts, and research methods.
-Students are required to successfully complete four departmental core courses, one in consumption behaviour theory and three graduate courses in measurement and analysis.
-Two elective courses are selected by the student in conjunction with the graduate coordinator and/or his/her advisory committee and are normally chosen to provide theoretical, conceptual, and/or methodological background for the thesis.
+Students are required to successfully complete five departmental core courses; consumption behaviour theory, marketing theory, and three graduate courses in measurement and analysis.
+One elective course is selected by the student in conjunction with the graduate coordinator and/or his/her advisory committee and is normally chosen to provide theoretical, conceptual, and/or methodological background for the thesis.
 Each student is also required to attend the department’s graduate seminar for the duration of his or her program.

-A significant number of graduate students in consumer studies direct their course work and thesis research toward applications related to marketing within private and public sector organizations.
+A significant number of graduate students in marketing and consumer studies direct their course work and thesis research toward applications related to marketing within private, public, and non-profit sector organizations.
 This particular focus is especially appropriate for students with undergraduate preparation in business administration, commerce, economics, or marketing who have career interests in research and analysis in marketing management.
-The program also provides excellent training toward the pursuit of a PhD in the marketing or consumer behaviour or a related business discipline.
+The program also provides excellent training toward the pursuit of a PhD in marketing or consumer behaviour or a related business discipline.

 Departmental Core Courses

 The departmental core is required of all graduate students in the Department of Marketing and Consumer Studies.
-It contains a minimum of 6 half credits (3.0 full credits) in total, and enrolment in the consumer studies seminar (COST6950) for each semester of full-time graduate study.
+It contains a minimum of 6 half credits (3.0 full credits) in total, and enrolment in the marketing and consumer studies department seminar (MCS*6950) for each semester of full-time graduate study.
 The program consists of:

-**Taken during each semester of full-time graduate study
+MCS*6950 is taken during each semester of full-time graduate study.

 Admission information and application forms should be requested directly from the graduate secretary in the Department of Marketing and Consumer Studies.
 Offers of admission are granted on a competitive basis and, in part, on the ability of graduate faculty to supervise the student's intended research.
 Potential applicants are urged to visit the department to discuss their research objectives with graduate faculty prior to applying.
-Visits should be arranged directly with members of graduate faculty (see Department of Marketing and Consumer Studies web site for graduate faculty phone numbers and e-mail addresses).
+Visits should be arranged directly with members of graduate faculty (go to http://www.uoguelph.ca/consumerstudies/ for graduate faculty phone numbers and e-mail addresses).

 Students may be admitted to the graduate program despite deficiencies in certain academic areas.
 Students admitted with deficiencies will likely be required to address academic weaknesses by enrolling in one or more undergraduate courses at the University of Guelph.
 Undergraduate courses do not count toward fulfillment of master of science graduation requirements.